-4.1 Individuals and teams
+5.1 Individuals and teams

 Most Trusts in the NHS are large organisations, employing several thousand staff based in different locations.
-HR departments are small, so HR practitioners cannot possibly know everyone in the organisation.
+Senior leaders cannot possibly know everyone in the organisation.
 These action points, however, should help to ensure that individual employees, and the teams they are in, stand a better chance of being engaged with both their work and the wider organisation.